 Magnetic resistance has become hugely popular as of late, replacing air resistance (fan) in the majority of commercial gyms and homes.
 Why?
 Well, firstly it’s cheaper to produce, it requires less maintenance (more reliable) and by far, the largest benefit of owning a magnetic machine is how quiet it is compared to air resistance.

-Air resistance uses a fan to create its resistance which can be very loud, it’s not too bad if your working out in your local gym, but if you’re at home and you don’t want to disturb others while you exercise, magnetic resistance is the way to go.
-It’s whisper quiet motion will let you watch TV while you exercise without disturbing you or anyone around you.
+Air resistance uses a fan to create its resistance which can be very loud, it’s not too bad if you are working out in your local gym, but if you’re at home and you don’t want to disturb others while you exercise, magnetic resistance is the way to go.
+Its whisper quiet motion will let you watch TV while you exercise without disturbing you or anyone around you.

 16 Levels of Resistance